KooroshRZ/HTB-writeups/sink/index.md

 We need
 + cipher file
 + key id

-The important thing that doen not exsit in this example and it is necessary for decrypting the file is `EncryptionAlgorithm`, which is mentioned at the end of the document.\
+The important thing that does not exsit in this example and it is necessary for decrypting the file is `EncryptionAlgorithm`, which is mentioned at the end of the document.\
 So with this final command we can decrypt the `servers.enc` file

 ```bash